Ogdoad (Egyptian)

 In Egyptian mythology, the Ogdoad (ὀγδοάς "the Eightfold"; ḫmnyw, a plural nisba of ḫmnw "eight") were eight primordial deities worshiped in Hermopolis.

 The earliest certain reference to the Ogdoad is from the Eighteenth Dynasty, in a dedicatory inscription by Hatshepsut at the Speos Artemidos.

 Texts of the Late Period describe them as having the heads of frogs (male) and serpents (female), and they are often depicted in this way in reliefs of the last dynasty, the Ptolemaic Kingdom.

 Names

 The eight deities were arranged in four male–female pairs.
-The names have the same meanings and differ only slightly.
+The names of each pair have the same meanings and differ only slightly, with the difference being the appending of symbols indicating 'female'.